-June 1, 2024-Submit Your Health Plan's Prescription Drug Data Collection Report
+June 1, 2025-Submit Prescription Drug Data Collection Report

-Confirm that your health plan's annual prescription drug data collection report is submitted to CMS by June 1, 2024.
-Because June 1, 2024, is a Saturday, CMS may extend the submission deadline to the next business day, which is June 3, 2024.
-A transparency law requires employer-sponsored health plans and health insurance issuers to annually report information about prescription drug spending to the federal government.
+Confirm that your health plan's annual prescription drug data collection report is submitted to CMS by June 1, 2025.
+Employer-sponsored health plans and health insurance issuers must annually report information about prescription drug spending to the federal government.
 This reporting process is referred to as the "prescription drug data collection" (or "RxDC report").
 Most employers rely on third parties, such as issuers, third-party administrators (TPAs) or pharmacy benefit managers, to prepare and submit the RxDC report for their health plans.

-July 2024
+July 2025

-July 31, 2024-File Form 941, Employer's Quarterly Federal Tax Return
+July 31, 2025-File Form 941, Employer's Quarterly Federal Tax Return

-File Form 941 with the IRS by July 31, 2024, to report the federal income tax, Social Security tax and Medicare tax you withheld from your employees' pay during the second quarter of 2024 (April, May and June).
-If your company timely deposited all taxes when they were due, the filing deadline is extended to Aug.
-10, 2024.
-However, since Aug.
-10, 2024, is a Saturday, the extended deadline is the next business day, which is Aug.
-12, 2024.
+File Form 941 with the IRS by July 31, 2025, to report the federal income tax, Social Security tax and Medicare tax you withheld from your employees' pay during the second quarter of 2025 (April, May and June).
+If your company was timely in depositing all taxes when they were due, the filing deadline is extended to Aug.
+10, 2025.
+However, since the extended deadline falls on a weekend, the extended deadline is the next business day, which is Aug.
+11, 2025.

-July 31, 2024-Report and Pay PCORI Fees (Self-insured Health Plans Only)
+July 31, 2025-Report and Pay PCORI Fees (Self-insured Health Plans Only)

-If you have a self-insured health plan, report and pay fees to fund the Patient-Centered Outcomes Research Institute (PCORI) by July 31, 2024.
+If you have a self-insured health plan, report and pay fees to fund the Patient-Centered Outcomes Research Institute (PCORI) by July 31, 2025.
 Employers use IRS Form 720 to report and pay PCORI fees.
-PCORI fees for plan years ending in 2023 are due by July 31, 2024.

-July 31, 2024-File Form 5500 for the 2023 Plan Year (Calendar-year Plans Only)
+July 31, 2025-File Form 5500 for the 2024 Plan Year (Calendar-year Plans Only)

-File Form 5500 with the DOL by July 31, 2024, for your ERISA-covered employee benefit plans that operate on the calendar year unless a reporting exemption applies.
+File Form 5500 with the DOL by July 31, 2025, for your ERISA-covered employee benefit plans that operate on the calendar year unless a reporting exemption applies.
 Form 5500 must be filed by the last day of the seventh month following the end of the plan year.
 For calendar-year plans, this deadline is July 31.
 An automatic extension of 2.5 months may be requested by filing IRS Form 5558 by the due date.
 Small welfare benefit plans (fewer than 100 participants) that are fully insured, unfunded, or a combination of insured/unfunded are generally exempt from the Form 5500 filing requirement.

-August 2024
+August 2025